 Prior to move-in, landlords should inspect the unit with their prospective tenant and complete a signed report as a rider to the lease.
-(Domu offers a premises inspection form here.)
+(Domu offers an apartment inspection form here.)
 This report will remove questions as to the condition of the unit upon commencement of the lease.
 Additionally, a signed report can define any existing damage and establish expectations as to who will be responsible for various repairs.

-Keep in mind, if a landlord violates this section of the RLTO by failing to make the required repairs, the tenant can terminate the lease and vacate the property.
+Keep in mind, if a landlord violates this section of the CRLTO by failing to make the required repairs, the tenant can terminate the lease and vacate the property.
 The tenant must first give written notice and allow time for the landlord to remedy the issue.
 However, if the issue is not remedied, then the tenant may terminate the lease and move out.

 If the CRLTO does not specifically state a particular repair or the lease is silent as to the type of repair, it would be prudent for the landlord to quickly provide the service to avoid the potential for larger damage down the road (not to mention the inherent benefits of maintaining a good relationship with the tenants) and prevent code violations.